valentineola14/equipdb/replit.md

 - Replit-specific plugins for development banner, error overlay, and cartographer

 **Authentication:**
+- Client-side authentication for Settings page
+- Hardcoded credentials for internal use: username "bahamas", password "equipment@2025"
-- No authentication system currently implemented
+- Auth context provider manages authentication state
-- Session management dependencies present (connect-pg-simple) but not active
+- Protected routes redirect to login when not authenticated